estela-ramirez/8-puzzle/README.md

 </ol>

 It shows the steps the algorithm takes to find a solution.
-Once the solution is found, the olution path is printed.
+Once the solution is found, the solution path is printed.

 You can use the default puzzle or input your own